 How many days will I need?

 So how many days at Disneyland do you need?
 People go for the weekend and spend two full days at the park, some people even go as a day trip from the city.
 We would recommend at least 3-4 full days in the park.
 Disneyland Paris short breaks are perfect for a little Disney fix and you don't really need any more time than that, unless you plan on spending time in the city of Paris while you are there.
-There is so many fun and exciting things to see and do.
+There is so many fun and exciting things to see and do in the parks.
 If you want to do character meets, the rides, see the parades and shows and have table service meals just a day or two at Disney just won't cut it.
 Unless that's all you have, in which case I'd go anyway, just plan a little more so you don't miss anything you really want to see.
 It would be a mad rush.
 Having three or four full days in the parks will give you some time to relax and take it all in and not feel like you are missing out.

 Disneyland Paris Tickets